 • Statements indicating approval of violence or identification with perpetrators of workplace homicides;

 • Desperate or suicidal statements;

-• Extreme changes in normal behavior.
+• Substance abuse; and extreme changes in normal behavior.

 Train supervisors not to overreact but to address the situation promptly by discussing with staff experts or human resources to determine how best to handle the situation.

 Responding to Violence